Add a Blog Post

 # Categories

-Our Topics field is backed by categories, which are managed similarly to assets—this is because they are both types of elements.
+Our Post Categories field is backed by categories, which are managed similarly to entries and assets—this is because they are both types of elements.

-Categories are attached by clicking + Add a category, then selecting an existing category or clicking Add a Topics category.
+Categories are attached by clicking + Add a category, then selecting an existing category (or clicking New Topics category) in the modal.

 # Slideouts